 - Use user-generated content in your online shop

-66% of consumers now shop cross-border and that 1 in 4 customers would abandon a website if their currency is not available at the checkout.
-In other words, it’s more important than ever to have multiple major global currencies.
+66% of consumers now shop cross-border.
+1 in 4 customers would abandon a website if their currency is unavailable at checkout.
+With the eCommerce space growing significantly in APAC and other parts of the world, having multiple major global currencies is more important than ever.

 However, having too much of a good thing might be detrimental to your business.
 An insightful post by Rick Watson – eCommerce Expert on Amazon’s latest checkout feature: Pay with Prime, sheds light on the overhyped payment option.
 Watson experienced less than satisfactory service with the new payment option, receiving the same item at a slower pace and a lesser quality on arrival.